 Ezra 3.
 Worship was restored in Jerusalem and the restoration of the Temple began to great rejoicing, but also weeping.

 Acts 24.
 Paul was on trial before Felix.
-He put up a vigorous defense, but to no avail.
+He put up a vigorous defense, but at no avail.
 Felix adjourned the trial until Lysias would come back.
 Two years passed and Felix kept Paul in prison, hoping for a bribe so he could release him.
 None came and Felix was replaced by Justus, but Paul was still kept in prison past the time allowed, in order to keep the Jews pacified.

 Proverbs 8 praises the excellence of Wisdom.